anuragchauhan21/EV-Adoption-Trend-Analysis/README.md

-# Analysing Electric Vehicle (EV) Adoption Trends Across India
+# Analyzing Electric Vehicle (EV) Adoption Trends Across India

 ## Overview
 This project explores and analyzes the trends in electric vehicle (EV) adoption across different states in India.
 By leveraging a comprehensive dataset of state-level EV sales, the analysis focuses on identifying key factors contributing to regional disparities in EV adoption.
 The insights derived from this study can aid in strategic decision-making for market planning, infrastructure investment, and policy development.